Core Faculty

 Anne Gebelein, Associate Director, Associate Professor in Residence, El Instituto

-Mark Overmyer-Velázquez, Professor of History and Director, Hartford Campus
+Mark Overmyer-Velázquez, Dean and Chief Administrative Officer, Hartford Campus

 The graduate and undergraduate courses I teach examine the historical origins of the broad, transnational and interdisciplinary fields of Latin(o) American history, with special emphasis on the history of Greater Mexico (including the Mexico/US border and the Mexican diaspora).
 Topics analyzed in my courses include economic and political imperialism, human rights, migration, cultural nationalism, political membership, gender relations, race and racism, identity formation, religion, labor, immigration law, and the arts.